 Performance-based pricing (fueled by search) continued to gain preference.
 66% of total ad revenues came from performance-based ads, up from 65% in 2011.
 CPM pricing saw an uptick as well, rising to 32%.
 Both formats took their growth from Hybrid which fell from 4% to 2% of total revenues.

 When compared to other ad-supported media in the U.S., internet continues to gain significance.
-At $36.6 billion, internet advertising revenues stayed ahead of cable TV ($36.6 billion), which it surpassed in 2011, and came closer to closing the gap with the leading ad revenue source, broadcast TV ($39.6 billion).
+At $36.6 billion, internet advertising revenues stayed ahead of cable TV ($32.5 billion), which it surpassed in 2011, and came closer to closing the gap with the leading ad revenue source, broadcast TV ($39.6 billion).
 [Update: This sentence was edited to reflect the correct cable TV revenues of $32.5, not $36.6 as previously reported.]

 The growth of internet advertising revenue has outpaced other media every year since 2005.
 The recession year of 2009 is the only year internet advertising has not experienced double-digit growth.
 In comparison, no other media has seen double digit growth since 2005.